Back

 4. Better SEO: Organized content helps search engines understand and rank your site.

-Core Principles of Information Architecture
+Principles of Information Architecture

 This is the golden rule for every Information Architect.
 Every decision, from the highest level of organization down to the smallest label, should prioritize user needs and expectations.
 Understanding user behavior through research is paramount.
 By conducting surveys, card sorting exercises, and user interviews, the IA can uncover how users naturally search for information, what terminology they use, and what mental models they bring to the digital space.
 This user-centric approach ensures the IA caters to these expectations, ultimately leading to a more intuitive and satisfying user experience.
 Imagine a website designed solely for the convenience of the company, not the user.
 Information might be buried in cryptic categories, and navigation feels like a maze.
 By prioritizing user-centricity, IA flips the script, creating a digital space that feels welcoming and easy to navigate for everyone.